AsphaltPlanet.ca > OntHighways > Highway 410 > Images

 Regional Municipality of Peel

 Northerly view along Highway 410 from the Mayfield Drive overpass.
-Highway 410 swings very abruptly to the west north of Mayfield Drive to join Highway 10 directly; this makes Highway 410 very much a Brampton By-pass.
-Presumably, further freeway extensions will utilize the existing Highway 10's right-of-way.
+Highway 410 swings very abruptly to the west north of Mayfield Drive to join Highway 10 directly; making Highway 410 very much a Brampton By-pass.
+Click here for this same view taken in December, 2009.

 Photo taken: December 6th, 2009.